harinir-12/CodeAlpha_BasicChatbot/README.md

 # 🤖 Basic Chatbot

-A simple rule-based chatbot developed using Python as part of the CodeAlpha Python Programming Internship.
+A simple rule-based chatbot developed using **Python** as part of the **CodeAlpha Python Programming Internship**.

 ## 📌 Project Description

-This project is a basic text-based chatbot that interacts with users through predefined responses.
-The chatbot can respond to simple messages such as greetings, questions, and goodbye messages.
+The Basic Chatbot is a console-based Python application that interacts with users using predefined responses.
+It responds to common messages such as greetings, questions, and goodbye messages.

+The chatbot continues the conversation until the user types `bye`.

 ## ✨ Features

-- Simple text-based conversation
+- 💬 Simple text-based conversation
-- Responds to predefined user inputs
+- 👋 Responds to greetings
-- Handles unknown messages
+- 🔁 Continuous conversation using a loop
-- Continues chatting until the user types `bye`
+- 🚪 Ends the conversation when the user types `bye`
+- ❓ Handles unknown user inputs
-- Beginner-friendly Python project
+- 🐍 Beginner-friendly Python project

 ## 🛠️ Technologies Used

 - Python 3
 - Visual Studio Code
+- GitHub

-## 📚 Concepts Used
+## 📚 Python Concepts Used

+- Variables
 - `if-elif-else` statements
 - `while` loop
 - User input and output